vega/altair/doc/user_guide/interactions.rst

         color='Origin:N'
     )

-The benefit of using :func:`alt.param` doesn't become apparent until we incorporate an additional component, such as in the following, where we use the ``bind`` property of the parameter, so that the parameter becomes bound to an input element.
+The benefit of using :func:`param` doesn't become apparent until we incorporate an additional component, such as in the following, where we use the ``bind`` property of the parameter, so that the parameter becomes bound to an input element.
 In this example, that input element is a slider widget.

 .. altair-plot::